tianhaogutum/tianhaogutum.github.io/_projects/2_project.md

 ### Overview

 My bachelor thesis explores the application of decentralized control systems for drone swarms in various fields, including agriculture, logistics, military, and public rescue.
 Traditionally, centralized controllers manage swarm decision-making, but this centralized approach limits scalability due to bottlenecks in communication and processing.
-My research investigates the use of deep reinforcement learning (DRL) to implement decentralized control, which improves scalability and enables responsive decision-making directly at the drone level.
+My research investigates the use of deep reinforcement learning (DRL) to implement decentralized control, which improves scalability and enables responsive decision-making directly at the drone level and then I combine Search-Based testing with Scenario-Based testing to conduct tesing on the controllers and see wehther it could identify "edge cases".

 ### Approach